 by Michael Rutter

-Meet Kate Bender, who brutally murdered as many as thirty people in Kansas, including children, and buried them in her family's orchard; Laura Bullion, the only woman to participate in a Wild Bunch train robbery; and Madam Vestal, a one-time Confederate spy who organized the famous Deadwood stagecoach robberies.
-Witness the execution of Elizabeth Potts and Ellen Watson, the first women hanged in Nevada and Wyoming.
+Autor and historian Michael Rutter profiles twenty-one of these pistol-packin' women.
+Meet Kate Bender, who brutally murdered as many as thirty people in Kansus, including children, and burried them in her family's orchard; Laura Bullion, the only woman to participate in a Wild Bunch train robbery; and Madam Vestal, a one-time Confederate spy who organized the famous Deadwood stagecoach robberies.
+Witness the execution of Elizabeth Potts and Ellen Watson, the First women hanged in Nevada and Wyoming. $14.95

 A Boy & His Plane